SerenityOS/yaksplained/README.md

 Refers to the stuff you want to do in Serenity, your to-do list etc. Used similar to yakoverflow, just in general when referencing all of the many things that are to be done.

-Created by (probably?)
-Andreas before June 17th, 2021.
+Created by Andreas on June 17th, 2021.
 Reason: unknown.
+Various people used the term "yakstack" beforehand.

 ### Yaktangle: Well... this got out of control.